 Optional Equipment: Self-powered laptop computer.
 (There is NO computer tutoring in this course.)
 Computers are not allowed during the examination.

-Suggested Textbook: The Appraisal of Real Estate, Thirteenth Edition; Dictionary of Real Estate Appraisal, Third Edition; Capitalization Theory and Techniques Study Guide.
+Suggested Textbook: The Appraisal of Real Estate, Fifteenth Edition; Dictionary of Real Estate Appraisal, Third Edition; Capitalization Theory and Techniques Study Guide.
 AIREA Financial Tables and The Appraiser's Workbook are available only through the Appraisal Institute at (312) 335-4100.

 Contact Hours: 36 hours + 4 hour exam